 A top official at Baltimore County’s Department of Economic and Workforce Development, William “Chris” McCollum, made $29,670 in unauthorized expenditures when he headed the county’s Ag Center, according to a report released today by Inspector General Kelly Madigan.

-Another $8,925 in problematic purchases were made by a lower-ranked employee who had access to county-issued procurement cards (“P-cards”).
+Another $8,925 in problematic purchases were made by Mary de la Reguera, an Ag Center manager who also had access to county-issued procurement cards (“P-cards”).

 Madigan’s report and spreadsheet disclose 38 P-card transactions, the vast majority made by McCollum, that “appear to violate the County’s Procurement Card Policy and Procedures.”
 Ten of the purchased items could not be located by investigators and are considered to be missing.

-Terming her office’s findings “troubling,” Madigan wrote that if it is determined that an employee “intentionally violated [the county’s procurement policies] or took any of the unaccounted-for property for personal use, the Office would view such action as misconduct.”
+Describing her office’s findings as “troubling,” Madigan wrote that if it is determined that an employee “intentionally violated [the county’s procurement policies] or took any of the unaccounted-for property for personal use, the Office would view such action as misconduct.”

 The IG reports to County Executive Johnny Olszewski, who has the power to act on her office’s findings.